Disponible en Anglais seulement

 - representing a foreign bank in relation to a Canadian fraud investigation

-In addition to her private practice, Ljiljana is committed to providing pro bono legal assistance to individuals and organizations, where it will have the greatest impact.
-She is a supervising lawyer at the 519 Trans Id Clinic.
-She also provides summary legal advice through the Indigenous Human Rights Clinic, administered by Pro Bono Students Canada in collaboration with the Ontario Federation of Indigenous Friendship Centres and Odawa Native Friendship Centre.
-Ljiljana provides representation on criminal trials and appeals in partnership with the University of Toronto’s Downtown Legal Services legal aid clinic.
-She provides pro bono legal services to community groups in Canada and has represented them in interventions before the Supreme Court of Canada, as well as to organizations abroad in partnership with TrustLaw.
+In addition to her private practice, Ljiljana is committed to providing pro bono legal assistance to individuals and organizations where it will have the greatest impact and practising in a trauma-informed manner.
+She is a supervising lawyer at the 519 Trans ID Clinic.
+Ljiljana provides summary legal advice through the Indigenous Human Rights Clinic, administered by Pro Bono Students Canada (PSBC) in collaboration with the Ontario Federation of Indigenous Friendship Centres and Odawa Native Friendship Centre.
+She is also a supervising lawyer for the Atlohsa Restorative Justice (Zhawenjigewag Inawemaaganag) Program through PBSC.
+Ljiljana also provides pro bono legal services to community groups in Canada, and has represented them in interventions before the Supreme Court of Canada, as well as to organizations abroad in partnership with TrustLaw.

 Ljiljana is actively engaged in the firm’s Inclusion Now initiative, and on diversity and inclusion issues.

 She currently serves on the board of Directors of Theatre Passe Muraille, an alternative Canadian theatre company dedicated to supporting and showcasing marginalized voices and independent and emerging artists and companies.